The Truth About Carbs

 You may have also heard people talk about the glycemic score of various foods, which is another way of measuring how your body converts carbohydrates into energy.
-Foods with a high glycemic index (GI), such as white bread, usually aren’t whole-food carbohydrates and they will trigger a spike in your blood sugar level.
+Foods with a high glycemic index (GI), such as white bread, usually aren’t whole-food carbohydrates and will trigger a spike in your blood sugar level.
 A score of 70 or above signals that food has a high glycemic index.

 Foods that have a low glycemic index, such as whole grains and oats, also tend to be whole-food carbs and are digested slowly, keeping your blood sugar lower and more stable.
 Foods with a score of 55 or below have a low glycemic index.
 You can check the score of a variety of foods at glycemicindex.com.

-- Limit portions of high GI foods.
+Limiting portions of high GI foods.

-- Balance meals with lean protein and healthy fats.
+Balancing meals with lean protein and healthy fats.

 Be sure to include whole-food carbs in most of your meals and snacks to keep your energy levels high and stable throughout the day.
-Your portion sizes will depend on your calorie needs, activity level and health goals.
-The USDA recommends filling half of your plate with vegetables and fruits, and we suggest making most of the grains you eat whole grains.
+Your portion sizes will depend on your calorie needs, activity level, and health goals.
+The USDA recommends filling half of your plate with vegetables and fruits, and we suggest making the majority of the grains you eat whole grains.
 Talk to your doctor or your nutritionist if you need help customizing an eating plan, and consult the list below for a reminder of all the good-for-you whole-food carbs you can choose from.

-- Vegetables: dark leafy greens, tomatoes, broccoli, cauliflower, bell peppers, carrots, radishes, cabbages, artichokes, squash, asparagus and sweet potatoes
+Vegetables: dark leafy greens, tomatoes, broccoli, cauliflower, bell peppers, carrots, radishes, cabbages, artichokes, squash, asparagus, and sweet potatoes

-- Fruits: apples, pears, berries, cherries, plums, peaches, grapes and oranges
+Fruits: apples, pears, berries, cherries, plums, peaches, grapes, and oranges

-- Legumes: all varieties of beans (such as red, black, pinto and garbanzo), black-eyed peas and lentils
+Legumes: all varieties of beans (such as red, black, pinto, and garbanzo), black-eyed peas, and lentils

-- Whole grains: barley, kasha, bulgur wheat, rice (basmati, wild and long grain), oats, quinoa, rye, millet, amaranth, corn and wheat berries
+Whole grains: barley, kasha, bulgur wheat, rice (basmati, wild, and long grain), oats, quinoa, rye, millet, amaranth, corn, and wheat berries

-- Whole-grain foods: whole-wheat bread, whole-wheat tortillas, whole-grain crackers, whole-grain cereals and muesli
+Whole-grain foods: whole-wheat bread, whole-wheat tortillas, whole-grain crackers, whole-grain cereals, and muesli